Beta66688/adaptive-learning-behavior-analysis/README.md

-# Adaptive Learning Behaviour and Performance Analysis
+# Online Learning Behaviour and Performance Analysis

 > Group project for AIDM7400 - Data Analysis and Visualization Studio
 >  May 2025 |  HKBU |  Focused on learning styles, engagement, and academic outcomes